Kevin Kauber

-Kevin Kauber (born 23 March 1995) is an Estonian professional footballer who plays as a forward for Vaprus.
+Kevin Kauber (born 23 March 1995) is an Estonian footballer who plays as a forward for Vaprus.

 Club career

-In 2018 he joined Welsh Premier League club The New Saints and left the club in August 2018 to play first-team football in Finland.
+In 2018, he joined Welsh Premier League club The New Saints and left the club in August 2018 to play first-team football in Finland.

 International career

 Kauber started his international youth career in 2010.
 He was called up to the senior national team squad for a friendly against Andorra on 1 June 2016, but didn't make an appearance.